ROB GRAAFLAND

 Graafland was now sixty years old.

 During the next years he took part in a number of exhibitions.
 The first one since 1922 was in July 1935, a large exhibition to celebrate the foundation of the city of 's Hertogenbosch 750 years ago.
-He brought two paintings: 'Horseback Rider' ('Portret van een ruiter') and 'Source of Life' ('Levensbron').
+Graafland brought two paintings: 'Horseback Rider' ('Portret van een ruiter') and 'Source of Life' ('Levensbron').

 In 1936 he won the bronze medal (bronzen medaille) at the Summer Olympics (Olympiad) in Berlin for his portrait of the Dutch horse rider Charles Pahud de Mortanges on his horse Mädel Wie Du.

-He held three exhibitions of his own.
+He held three exhibitions of his own works.

 At the first exhibition, in The Hague in February 1936, there were forty-six works: drawings, etchings, watercolours and oil paintings.
 The art critic J. R., reviewing the exhibition for an unknown newspaper, wrote on 8 February that he admired the fiery red hunting outfit of a member of a hunting association, and "... the paintings are nothing but praise for life, witnesses of the beauty of the world ..."
 But there was also some criticism of his allegorical and symbolical paintings.

-The second exhibition of his own took place in 's Hertogenbosch in January 1937.
+The second exhibition of his own works took place in 's Hertogenbosch in January 1937.
 One of the paintings was a portrait of Her Majesty Queen Wilhelmina (using photos), which was commissioned by Mr van Beuningen who gifted it to the town hall in Vught.
-The exhibition was such a succes that it was extended.
+This exhibition was such a succes that it was extended.

 The next year, 1938, the Graafland family moved from Vught to The Hague, Graafland wanted to be part of life again.
-One of the paintings he created was 'Dying Swan', a triptych, inspired by Tchaikovsky's ballet 'Swan Lake'.
-Sadly enough, a large number of the paintings created in The Hague were destroyed during the British bombardment of the Bezuidenhoutkwartier on 3 March 1945, the target of which was the launch pad of a V2 in the Haagsche bos (wood).
+One of the paintings he created was The Dying Swan, a triptych, inspired by Tchaikovsky's ballet Swan Lake.
+Sadly enough, a large number of the paintings created in The Hague were destroyed during the British bombardment of the Bezuidenhoutkwartier on 3 March, 1945, the target of which was the launch pad of a V2 in the Haagsche bos (wood).

 A year later, 1939, Graafland returned to his former house in Vught, escaping the hustle and bustle of The Hague.
 One of the works he painted in Vught was a portrait of his friend Hubert Cuypers, composer, conductor and organist.